State Waiver Types - General

 - The districts and charter schools must enroll foreign exchange students who arrive in the district or who request enrollment in the district before the waiver approval date.

 This waiver allows districts and charter schools to request a waiver to offer Pregnancy-Related Services Compensatory Education Home Instruction (CEHI) on a district's campus.
+Special education students who qualify for Pregnancy Related Services (PRS) may also receive homebound instruction on campus if the district has an approved on-campus instruction waiver.
+The waiver is not required for students receiving full-day instruction in a remote setting.
 The requirements of the waiver are as follows:

 - Provide transportation as needed.